ymayers/saintalbansvitae/README.md

 ## MVP

-_The **Saint Albans Vitae** MVP is for the app to have full CRUD functionality and working authorization.
+_The **Saint Albans Vitae** MVP is for the app to have full CRUD functionality and working authorization for sign up/ sign in functions.
 The App will be styled similarly to wireframes, below.
 The **Saint Albans Vitae** will be responsive in Desktop, Mobile and iPad views._

 ### Client (Front End)